Shalatiey23/git-basic-exercises/README.md

 # My README file

 Welcome to my awesome world.
-This repository serves as a portfolio showcasing my projects and skills
+This repository serves as a portfolio showcasing my projects and skills.